Skip to main content

 Heat Risk Dashboard

 Kite’s Heat Risk Dashboard is designed to help sites minimise the risk of a heat-related illness.
-The dashboard presents the forecast of conditions conducive to an increased risk of a heat-related illness.
 This is done via the hourly forecast of Apparent Temperature and a Heatwave Intensity level.

 Kite’s daily heatwave forecast predicts not only temperature heatwaves but also heatwaves that are made more extreme by high relative humidity.